containers/podman/docs/podman-create.1.md

 The fuse-overlay package provides a userspace overlay storage driver, otherwise users need to use the vfs storage driver, which is diskspace expensive and does not perform well. slirp4netns is required for VPN, without it containers need to be run with the --net=host flag.

+## ENVIRONMENT

+Environment variables within containers can be set using multiple different options:  This section describes the presidence.

+Presidence Order:
+	   **--env-host** : Host environment of the process executing podman is added.

+	   Container image : Any enviroment variables specified in the contianer image.

+	   **--env-file** : Any environment variables specfied via env-files.
+If multiple files specified, then they override each other in order of entry.

+	   **--env** : Any environment variables specified will overide previous settings.

 ## FILES